grame-cncm/faustdoc/src/manual/compiler.md

 This code requires some comments:

-* The parallel construct `#pragma omp parallel` is the fundamental construct that starts parallel execution.
+* the parallel construct `#pragma omp parallel` is the fundamental construct that starts parallel execution.
 The number of parallel threads is generally the number of CPU cores but it can be controlled in several ways.
-* Variables external to the parallel region are shared by default.
+* variables external to the parallel region are shared by default.
 The pragma `firstprivate(fRec0,fRec1)` indicates that each thread should have its private copy of `fRec0` and `fRec1`.
 The reason is that accessing shared variables requires an indirection and is quite inefficient compared to private copies.
-* The top level loop `for (int index = 0;...)...` is executed by all threads simultaneously.
+* the top level loop `for (int index = 0;...)...` is executed by all threads simultaneously.
 The subsequent work-sharing directives inside the loop will indicate how the work must be shared between threads.
-* Please note that an implied barrier exists at the end of each work-sharing region.
+* please note that an implied barrier exists at the end of each work-sharing region.
 All threads must have executed the barrier before any of them can continue.
-* The work-sharing directive `#pragma omp single` indicates that this first section will be executed by only one thread (any of them).
+* the work-sharing directive `#pragma omp single` indicates that this first section will be executed by only one thread (any of them).
-* The work-sharing directive `#pragma omp sections` indicates that each corresponding `#pragma omp section`, here our two filters, will be executed in parallel.
+* the work-sharing directive `#pragma omp sections` indicates that each corresponding `#pragma omp section`, here our two filters, will be executed in parallel.
-* The loop construct `#pragma omp for` specifies that the iterations of the associated loop will be executed in parallel.
+* the loop construct `#pragma omp for` specifies that the iterations of the associated loop will be executed in parallel.
 The iterations of the loop are distributed across the parallel threads.
 For example, if we have two threads, the first one can compute indices between 0 and count/2 and the other one between count/2 and count.
-* Finally `#pragma omp single` indicates that this section will be executed by only one thread (any of them).
+* finally `#pragma omp single` indicates that this section will be executed by only one thread (any of them).

 #### The Scheduler Code Generator